 At Sanctuary, we believe that worshipping our Creator is the most intimate and important act that we can do together as a community.
 True worship is the place where we are most vulnerable with one another and with God.
-We beleive that everything we do in life can and should be an act of worship to God!
+We believe that everything we do in life can and should be an act of worship to God!
 As human beings, we communicate everything through symbols.
 Language itself is the complex organization of symbols.
-Therefore, even though we recognize that hanging out at drop-ins, and meeting people on the street are all ways that we worship God, we find it important to reserve a few hours each week for a slighly more formal time of “worship” together.
+Therefore, even though we recognize that hanging out at drop-ins, and meeting people on the street are all ways that we worship God, we find it important to reserve a few hours each week for a slightly more formal time of “worship” together.
 This is an opportunity for all of us to gather around the Lord’s Table to symbolically recognize and proclaim that everything we do throughout the week is in fact worshipping God.

-That is why we gather together on Sunday evenings from 5:30-6:45pm at 513 Talbot Street – in the basement.
+That is why we gather together on Sunday evenings from 5:30-6:45pm at 513 Talbot Street in the beautiful atrium.
 Doors actually open at 4:00pm with coffee, juice and snacks available.
 At 5:30, we sit in a circle facing one another, recognizing that we are all, every one of us, equal in God’s sight, with Christ at the center.
 After opening in prayer, we begin with a time of open sharing.
 Everyone is invited to share a prayer, a passage of scripture, something significant that happened in the past week, or to request a song, which will be played by our growing team of musicians.
-Every week we have a short teaching time, and we close with the celebration of communion, in which we, the preisthood of all believers pass around the bread and the cup to one another as we remember Christ calling us to take up our cross and follow Him.
+Every week we have a short teaching time, and we close with the celebration of communion, in which we, the priesthood of all believers, pass around the bread and the cup to one another as we remember Christ calling us to take up our cross and follow Him.

 Most weeks we invite everyone to stay after the service for an extended time of fellowship and celebration as we play games, eat food, and continue to discuss the ideas presented in the time of teaching, trying to work out how they fit in our day-to-day lives.